Skip to main content

 Breadbox keeps your data up to date using two complementary mechanisms: Scheduled sync (cron): Breadbox syncs all active connections on a regular interval you configure during setup (every 4, 8, 12, or 24 hours).
 This ensures data stays fresh even if event-driven updates are unavailable.
 Webhook-driven sync: When you configure a public webhook URL, Plaid and Teller send a notification to Breadbox as soon as new transactions are available.
 Breadbox immediately triggers an incremental sync for that connection.
 This gives you near-real-time updates without relying solely on the polling interval.
 If no webhook URL is configured, Breadbox falls back to cron-only syncing.

 Your webhook endpoint must be reachable from the internet.
-If you run Breadbox at home or behind a firewall, Cloudflare Tunnel is a free option that creates a stable public URL for your local instance.
+If you run Breadbox at home or behind a firewall, Remote Hosting covers four options — exe.dev, Cloudflare Tunnel, Caddy on a VPS, and Tailscale Funnel — that each give you a stable public URL.

 CSV connections do not support automatic sync.
 You import new data manually whenever you want to add transactions.